RHI: 'Foster did not halt cost controls'

 In fact both required state aid sign off.

-And the inquiry was also told that officials did not flag up issues around budget management in a letter from a UK government energy minister which pointed up cost control mechanisms in the scheme there.
+And the inquiry was also told that officials did not flag up issues around budget management in a letter from a UK government energy minister which pointed out cost control mechanisms in the scheme there.

 It came from Greg Barker, the minister at the then Department of Energy and Climate Change in London.